DomWilliams0/name-needed/.planning/backlog.md

 	* mud crabs with human arms
 * generate and load world in SLABS, not full chunks
 	* config option to generate new land for camera, otherwise society member must be there
+* bug: a change in the middle of 1 chunk triggers bogus occlusion updates across neighbouring slabs. something to do with occlusion comparison

 ## Voxel world mechanics
 * fluid blocks